Shreyder93/HaritaEtAl2022_tms-efield-fc/Scripts/README.md

 2) ernie_E_fields_ss_FC - this notebook looks at TMS target connectivity using ernie (normative) E-fields and subject-specific rs-fMRI data.
 3) ss_E_fields_ss_FC - this notebook looks at TMS target connectivity using subject-specific E-fields and subject-specific rs-fMRI data.

+The above 3 variations were repeated for the dlPFC and OFC resulting in 6 jupyter notebooks - 3 for dlPFC- and 3 for OFC- TMS connectivty.
+These are labelled accordingly within the folder.

+The 'Statistics.ipynb' does exactly what you'd expect.
+Here we carry out statistical analysis on our data.
+This data can be found the data folder as well (within the 'Stats' subfolder).

 The subject IDs of the 12 subjects from the HCP database can be found below (M: male; F: female):

 1) 151526 (M)